aRY4bn/js4bughunters/DOM-concept.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

 CRP => Critical Rendering Path

+The Critical Rendering Path (CRP) is the sequence of steps the browser takes to convert HTML, CSS, and JavaScript into a webpage that the user can interact with.
+It determines which parts of the page should be rendered first based on priority.
+Understanding the CRP can help optimize web performance.

 In fact, each browser has a CRP for itself, which determines which part of the page should be rendered first based on its priority.